-In 1960, he was appointed Professor of Philosophy at the University of Tübingen, where he continues to serve as emeritus professor today.
+In 1960, he was appointed Professor of Philosophy at the University of Tübingen, where served as emeritus professor until his dead.
 In the 1990s, Professor Küng initiated the project to devise a global ethic, which led to the publication of Towards a Global Ethic: An Initial Declaration.
 In 1993, the declaration was signed at the Parliament of the World’s Religions by spiritual leaders from around the globe.
-A prolific author, his most recent publications include Was ich glaube [What I Believe] on his relationship with nature, and Der Anfang aller Dinge [The Beginning of All Things], an exploration of science and religion.
+A prolific author, his lastest publications include Was ich glaube [What I Believe] on his relationship with nature, and Der Anfang aller Dinge [The Beginning of All Things], an exploration of science and religion.

 Receive the OpenMind newsletter with all the latest contents published on our website